betterscientificsoftware/bssw.io/CuratedContent/LadyBirdBrowser.md

-# Whats in a browser?
+# What's in a browser?
 <!--deck text start-->
 Can a new, from scratch, half-million line, C++ based web browser compete with the 35 million line Chrome browser?
 <!--deck text end-->